dustymabe/vagrant-sshfs/README.md

 This is a vagrant plugin that adds synced folder support for mounting folders from the Vagrant host into the Vagrant guest via [SSHFS](https://github.com/libfuse/sshfs).
-It does this by executing the `SSHFS` client software within the guest, which creates and SSH connection from the Vagrant guest back to the Vagrant host.
+In the default mode it does this by executing the `SSHFS` client software within the guest, which creates an SSH connection from the Vagrant guest back to the Vagrant host.

 The benefits of this approach:
 - Works on any host platform and hypervisor type